andyplusplus/NetBeans-RCP-TaskManager/README.md

 # NetBeans-RCP-TaskManager
-Task Manager Based on Framework of Open Source Netbeans IDE Implementation is based on Netbeans Rich Client Client as Netbeans Plugin
+Task Manager Based on Framework of Open Source Netbeans IDE<P/>
+Implementation is based on Netbeans Rich Client Client as Netbeans Plugin